All 41 workers rescued from collapsed tunnel in India after 17-day ordeal – KION546

 All 41 workers rescued from collapsed tunnel in India after 17-day ordeal

+By Rhea Mogul, Aishwarya Iyer, Vedika Sud, Sania Farooqui and Jack Guy, CNN

-New Delhi, India (CNN) — Cheers greeted a group of 41 workers as they were successfully removed from a collapsed tunnel under the Himalayas on Tuesday, the climax of a 17-day rescue operation to drill through rock and debris.
+New Delhi, India (CNN) — Cheers greeted a group of 41 workers as they emerged from a collapsed tunnel under the Himalayas on Tuesday, the climax of an incredible rescue operation to drill through rock and debris.

-It took weeks to bore an escape route for the workers through the mountain, with the last two meters drilled by hand, before the rescued men eventually emerged.
+The men had been trapped for 17 days as recovery teams blasted an escape route through the mountain – with many setbacks as they encountered technical problems – before the last two meters were drilled by hand.

-Video footage from the scene showed Pushkar Singh Dhami, chief minister of Uttarakhand state meeting the workers, who appeared to be in good health, as they emerged from the tunnel amid jubilant scenes.
+Video footage from the scene showed Pushkar Singh Dhami, chief minister of Uttarakhand state meeting the workers, as they emerged from the tunnel amid jubilant scenes.

+All 41 of the workers seem to be healthy, Dhami confirmed at a press conference on Tuesday night local time.

+“Since they have come out of a very different environment, we will follow the advice of the doctor.
+They will be monitored first.
+No one is critical,” Dhami said.

 The men had been trapped since November 12 when the part of tunnel they were helping to construct in India’s northern Uttarakhand state gave way, blocking their only exit with more than 60 meters (200 feet) of broken rock, concrete and twisted metal.